Xelbor/NameZero/README.md

 # How to install this?

-Until the firmware is [released](https://github.com/Xelbor/NameZero/releases), I dont publish `.bin` files.
-You can build it yourself.
+Until the firmware is [released](https://github.com/Xelbor/NameZero/releases), I dont publish `.bin` files, but you can build it yourself.

 At this point in time, the firmware has only been tested on CardPuter.
 In subsequent releases, separate firmware files for other devices will be introduced.